 - cucumber - use another seedless variety like English cucumber or Japanese cucumber.

-- salt - if using a different salt than Diamond Crystal brand kosher salt, use half the amount.
+- salt - if using a different salt than Diamond Crystal brand kosher salt (*affiliate link), use half the amount.

 🔪 instructions

-I’m going to go through each step in detail below, including step-by-step photos of how to cut the cucumbers and bell peppers.
+I'll go through each step in detail below, including step-by-step photos of how to cut the cucumbers, chili pepper, and alternative bell peppers.
 In a hurry?
 You can jump straight to the printable recipe.

-Add the sliced cucumber to a medium container or bowl.
-Sprinkle the slices with salt and toss to combine.
+2. Add the sliced cucumber to a medium container or bowl.
+Sprinkle the slices with 2 teaspoons of Diamond Crystal kosher salt (*use half the amount if using sea salt or table salt) and toss to combine.
 Let sit for 25 minutes.

-While the cucumber is resting in the salt, slice your garlic cloves into thin slices.
+3. While the cucumber is resting in the salt, slice 2 cloves of garlic into thin slices.

 Pour warm water into a small bowl filled with the sugar.